micnews/story-json-to-video/README.md

 # story-json-to-video

 Compile `story-json` documents into videos.
-This allows stories to be displayed on platforms that do not support "tap-to-advance" user interaction.
+This allows stories to be displayed on platforms that do not support "tap-through" user interaction.

 Not all features of `story-json` format are supported at the moment, open an issue if you need something that isn't supported yet.
 PRs are always welcome too.